 There may be two reasons why you keep seeing mosquitoes in your yard or patio: production and resting sites.

-Removing stagnant water and eliminating sources that can hold water is the most effective, pesticide-free way to prevent mosquitoes in your community.
-Vector control cannot access everyone's yards and patios to inspect saucers, buckets, recyclable and bottle caps.
+Removing stagnant water and eliminating containers that can hold water is the most effective, pesticide-free way to prevent mosquitoes.

 We love our lush, green neighborhoods, but so do mosquitoes!

-One group of mosquitoes, called Aedes, are notorious for hanging out in dense vegetation.
+One group of mosquitoes, called Aedes (also known as ankle biters), are notorious for hanging out in dense vegetation.
 Some of the following types of vegetation are commonly found around homes:

 - Dense bushes (can't see through to the other side)